-Depending on the size of the ship and also on how many cruise ships are visiting Mykonos on any given day, your cruise ships will either dock at the New Port or will anchor on a large bay right in front of Mykonos town and tender passengers to a pier right downtown.
+Depending on the size of the ship and also on how many cruise ships are visiting Mykonos on any given day, your cruise ships will either dock at the New Port or will anchor on a large bay right in front of Mykonos town and tender passengers to a pier right by downtown Mykonos.

 Naturally, most cruise travelers prefer to dock than tendering but in the case of Mykonos tendering can be quite advantageous as the tender boat will dock at a pier just a few yards away from the main attractions of the main town - Mykonos Town aka Chora.